Nissan Leaf SV Plus

 Current

-All quantities are measurement results of the Batemo battery laboratory.
-The continuous current is the highest current that completely discharges the cell without over-heating it.
-Therefor, the cell is discharged from 100% state of charge at an ambient temperature of 25°C with a constant current until reaching a residual state of charge of 10% and either the voltage of 2.5V or 90% of the maximum surface temperature of 54°C. The peak current is the current the cell can deliver for 5 minutes.
-Consequently, the cell is discharged from 100% SOC at an ambient temperature of 25°C with a constant current until reaching either the voltage of 2.5V or the surface temperature of 60°C after 5 minutes.
-The thermal boundary condition is free convection.
-These operational conditions might be outside the specification of the cell manufacturer.
+The continuous current is the highest current that completely discharges the cell without overheating it.
+Therefore, the cell is discharged from 100% state of charge (SOC) at an ambient temperature of 25°C with a constant current until a residual state of charge of 10% and either the lower voltage limit of 2.5V or 90% of the maximum surface temperature (54°C) is reached.

-continuous 90 A
+continuous 90.3 A

-peak 188 A
+peak 224 A

 Energy